 Some gestures of thanks might take a little time to organise, but make sure that you’re showing your appreciation straight away.
 Take a few minutes to say thank you or highlight their efforts to the rest of the team.

-Not all employee recognition has to be public, but some of it should be.
+Not all recognition has to be public, but some of it should be.
 Making a public statement about an employee’s great performance can help to build team cohesion and motivate the rest of your team at the same time.
-Making your employee recognition public ensures that everyone knows what it takes to excel and creates a culture of appreciation.
+Making your praise public ensures that everyone knows what it takes to excel and creates a culture of appreciation.

 It’s fair and open to all